axeluhl/sailing-analytics/wiki/racecommittee-app.md

 ## Introduction

+The RaceCommittee App is an Android 3.2 Tablet application.

 ## Features
 A Feature List collected in September 2013 at the Testevent in Santander can be seen here:
 [Feature List RaceCommittee App](/doc/RaceCommittee Feature List.xlsx) (RaceCommittee Feature List, Sep.
 2013, Julian Gimbel)